frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 ### * * *

-That weight followed me into the Archives the next morning, down through the stacks and to the Scriptorium.
+That weight followed me into the Archives, down through the stacks and to the Scriptorium.
 There, rows of desks stretched beneath tall windows where scrivers bent over their work.
 It smelled of fresh ink and old leather.
 Quills scratched softly against parchment.
 Here was a stillness that always brought me a kind of solace.

 Near the eastern windows, I sat with Chancellor Herma.
 Between us lay several coils of ancient Yllish knots and the parchment with our translations.
 We had already spent hours deciphering the pieces and recording their meanings in Siaru, Aturan, and Tema as was proper for archival work.
 Now we needed to preserve them, recreating each twist and loop onto new rope so future archivists could verify our readings against what we had seen.